kinderhead/LuaDatapack/README.md

 ## Api

-The api reference can be found [here](https://kinderhead.github.io/LuaDatapack/).
-Although it is for [TypeScriptToLua](https://typescripttolua.github.io/), it can be adapted for lua
+The api reference can be found [here](https://kinderhead.github.io/LuaDatapack/)

 ## Standard library